 - Strip all existing sealers from the concrete, if any.

-- Using an etching solution, open up the concrete.
+- Use an etching solution to open up the concrete.

 - Using a roller or a sprayer, apply a thin coat of the sealer on your slab in one direction and wait for it to dry.